San Diego Roulette

 One card dealt from a 38-card deck, to represent a double-zero roulette wheel.

-38 cards are placed in a horizontal "big six" type of wheel.
-Dealer pulls out card where wheel stops.
+38 cards are placed in a horizontal big six type of wheel.
+Dealer pulls out card where the flapper stops.

-La Posta, Golden Acorn, Santa Ysabel, Pechanga, Valley View: No roulette offerred.
+La Posta, Golden Acorn, Santa Ysabel, Pechanga, Valley View

 San Diego County Roulette House Edge Summary